Welcome to the Michigan State University - US Forest Service Soil

 Please enter subgroup:

-1. If you would rather pick from a list of options, starting with order and progressing down to great group, subgroup and then to slope class, make your selection below.
+2. If you would rather pick from a list of options, starting with order and progressing down to subgroup and then slope class, click here: ______________ and hit RETURN.

-1. Join our master DI - PI database (table) to your SSURGO table (SSURGO soils data are the county-level soil survey data that can be downloaded from the NRCS directly, from their Soil Data Mart web page).
+3. A third option, for GIS applications only, is to join our master table to your SSURGO table (SSURGO soils data are the county-level soil survey data that can be downloaded from the NRCS directly, from their Soil Data Mart web page.
+Join the SSURGO table to our Master DI table, available for download here.
 The join should be made on the MUKEY variable.
-Once the join has been made you will notice columns in the joined table called DI and PI, which will then provide the DI and PI values for each of your soil map units, by MUKEY.
-By joining the tables in this way, not only are the DI and PI tallied for each taxonomic subgroup in your data file, but slope class is also taken into account automatically.
+Once the join has been made you will notice a column in the joined table called "DI", which will then provide the DI for each of your soil map units.
+By joining the tables in this way, not only is the DI tallied for each subgroup in your county-level data file, but slope class is also taken into account automatically.

-For more details about the DI and/or PI workings and theory, or to have questions answered, feel free to contact Randall Schaetzl at Michigan State University.
-For a detailed listing of all the various taxonomic modifiers and how they affect the DI value, please follow this link.
-Follow this link for similar data for the PI.
-We welcome suggestions and additions to help make the DI and PI better.
+For more details about the DI or FI workings and theory, or to have questions answered, feel free to contact Randall Schaetzl at Michigan State University.
+We welcome suggestions and additions to improve the DI and FI.

 References::